Institute for Qualitative Psychotherapy Research

 Our methodological expertise lies in qualitative research, ranging from interviews and analyses using Grounded Theory and biographical research to discourse analysis and depth hermeneutics.
 In this way, we develop new perspectives on psychotherapeutic and societal processes.

 Interested?
-Get in touch with us at quali@sfu.ac.at.
+Contact us at quali@sfu.ac.at.

 Team

-Current Research Project »Migration in the Context of Psychotherapeutic Practice«
+Current research project "Migration in the context of psychotherapeutic practice"

 Austria is home to people from diverse cultural, religious, ethnic, and linguistic backgrounds, contributing to the country’s rich social fabric.
 Despite this diversity, individuals with a migration background may still encounter disadvantages and structural inequalities in various areas of life.
 To ensure equitable and migration-sensitive care, particularly in the psychosocial health sector, in-depth research is essential.